fdefelici/clove-unit/README.md

-# Clove
+# CLove-Unit
-Clove is a unit testing single-header library for C, with test autodiscovery feature.
+CLove is a unit testing single-header library for C, with test autodiscovery feature.

-Run your tests, gathering information about positives and failures (file, line, reason), with a colored syntax (if supported by your shell).
+The aim of this library is to reduce at the minimum the boilder-plate and just focus on unit test development (such as adding manually the tests to an execution list).

-> Note: By now, Test Autodiscovery is available for Windows and MacOS users.
+CLove is able to discover and run your tests, gathering information about positives and failures (file, line, reason), with a colored syntax (if supported by your shell).

 ![Clove test run result](./examples/result.png)